DiscordBotsReddit/ImageGuessingBot/README.md

 ## Current commands:

-- `/new solution image` - Adds a new image to the guessing database.
+- `/new solution quiz_bank image` - Adds a new image to the guessing database grouped by `quiz_bank`.
 The solution provided is case-sensitive (`flower` is not the same as `Flower`).
 Supports images and gifs.

 - `/remove word` - Removes an image from the guessing database.
 The options `word` will autocomplete based on your current database entries and what you have typed so far.

-- `/start [timeout]` - Starts a new guessing game.
+- `/start guess_bank [timeout]` - Starts a new guessing game with images from your `guess_bank`.
 Everyone has `timeout` seconds (defaults to 30) to find the correct word, or the game ends.
 There is a 3 second delay between rounds.

 - `/end` - Ends the current guessing game.  ~~(Current known bug: If you end the game during a round, the game timeout message will still show after 30 seconds)~~ Fixed.